Geology, General Geology Emphasis, Comprehensive Major

 - 1

 Many geological issues involve working with people from other cultures.
-Liberal education electives can help broaden students’ perspectives.
-Potential courses that would count toward this requirement and R1 and Design for Diversity (DD) include AIS 101, AIS 243, and AIS 322/GEOG 322.
-Many other courses such as HIST 114 and HIST 115 also fulfill the same requirements.
+Core General Education Requirement (CGER) electives can help broaden students’ perspectives.
+Suggested CGER include AIS 101, AIS 243, AIS 322/GEOG 322, HIST 114, and HIST 115.

 - 2